mchenggit/kabanero-event/architecture/README.md

   - A test build is automatically triggered.
 - Developer waits for status change on the Github checks:
    - code review approval
-   - test build
+   - test build result
 - When all status checks are successful, developer merges the change into `master`

-If the test build is unsuccessful, developer receives an email from Github with instructions on how to access the test build.  **TBD**
+If the test build is unsuccessful, developer receives an email from Github with instructions on how to access the test build.  **TBD:**
 - How does the developer access the build logs:
   - the logs may be copied to a remote file system, or
   - developer may be given access to the build pod, or
-  - Or an front end application may be provided to shield the details.
+  - A front end application may be provided to shield the details.
-- It's possible that build is successful, but test may fail.
+- It's possible for a build to be successful, but test may fail.
 What's the best way to help developer debug failed tests?
-   - Login to the failed pod is the most directly way.
+   - Developer is given instructions on how to login to the pod.

 #### Usage Scenario for Devops/Solution Architect

-The architect is responsible for creating the appsody stack and making it active for Kabanero. **TBD**: Find link to docs.
+The architect is responsible for creating the appsody stack and making it active . **TBD**: Get link to docs.

 The architect creates the Github organizational webhook following instructions here: https://help.github.com/en/articles/configuring-webhooks-for-organization-events-in-your-enterprise-account.
-The Kabanoer listen URL for to receeive Github events is: **TBD**.
+The architect finds the Kabanero Github event listener URL and secret to receeive Github events by: **TBD**.
 The Github events to be received are **TBD**.
-The architect sets up ssh key to access the repositories via instructions here:https://developer.github.com/v3/guides/managing-deploy-keys/. **TBD**: When the pipeline needs to extract from Github, it needs to be informed of what SSH key to use.
+The architect sets up ssh key to access the repositories via instructions here: https://developer.github.com/v3/guides/managing-deploy-keys/. **TBD**: When the pipeline needs to extract from Github, it needs to be informed of what SSH key to use.
 When the piepeline needs to record the outcome of a test build, it needs the API key to call the GIthub API.
+The instructions are **TBD**.

 The architect creates the Tekton Pipeline and Tasks for the `ui` application.
 This involves:
-- Using any builder images that may already be available from Tekton team for building node.js applications. **TBD**: Are such images available?
+- Using any builder images that may already be available from Tekton team for building node.js applications. **TBD**: Are such images available? **TBD** Are they installed as part of Kabanero?
+- Using any pre-existing Tekton Tasks that may be shipped with Tekton or Kabanero. **TBD**: Are they available?
-- If the build is succseeful,  additional Pipeline Tasks will install `ui-test`, `ui`, `svc-a` and `svc-b` images, and run the `ui-test`.
+- If the build is successful,  additional Pipeline Tasks will install `ui-test`, `ui`, `svc-a` and `svc-b` images, and run the `ui-test`.
-- the last step of the task is to record the github status for test-build:
+- the last step of the task is to record the github status for test-build. (**TBD**: ship a task to do this? ):
    - successful if all tests pass
    - failed if some tests fails
 - The build fails if any of the step fails.

 **TBD**: If the build succeeds, the image is tagged and pushed to the `ui-test` repository.
+Provide a task to do this?

 **TBD**: When does the image get tagged and pushed to the production cluster?
+Manually by the administrator?

+**TBD**: Recommended strategy for tagging.

-The Architect inform Kabanero what actions to take for pull request on an `ui` repository:
+The Architect informs configures Kabanero what actions to take for pull request on an `ui` repository:
 - Input: Github
-  - Reposition location: URL for the `ui` repository.
+  - Repository location: URL for the `ui` repository.
-  - Even type: Pull Request. **TBD**: Can this be more generic?
+  - Event type: Pull Request. **TBD**: Can this be more generic?
   - Record Github status check for test build.
 - Output: Docker
   - image location